garrandall/popular-music-data/tracks/if-your-heart-isn-t-in-it-atlantic-starr.md

 I have to know

 If your heart...
-Ooh, can't you tell me so
+Oh, can't you tell me so
 I have to know
 If your heart isn't it
 Why keep me hanging on